eugenelin89/portal/sanity_checklist.md

 ---

+When using `scripts/run_sanity_checks.sh`, the script prints which sanity check it is running to match the sections below.

 ## Sanity Check — After Prompt #1 (Django + DRF + JWT Bootstrap)

 These checks verify that the core Django + DRF + JWT foundation is correct.